marcglasberg/asyncredux.com/react/advanced-actions/action-status.md

 - **false**: the action is still running, hasn't been dispatched yet, or completed with errors.

-### action.status.isCompletedFailed
+## isCompletedFailed

-Check if the action has completed dispatching with errors.
+Use `action.status.isCompletedFailed` to check if the action has completed dispatching with errors.

 - **true**: the action has completed, and the `after()` function already ran.
   Either the `before()` or the `reduce()` functions have thrown an error.
 It indicates that the